Freedom and our Bill of Rights

 Lowering Tax Burdens

-Many Montanan’s especially senior citizens are on fixed incomes, yet costs of living are rising.
+Many Montanans’ especially senior citizens are on fixed incomes, yet costs of living are rising.
 The reason why the legislature always must be careful with tax increases is because many Montanan’s household budgets may not be able to afford these extra costs.
-The ever rising property taxes in Montana is a prime example.
+The ever-rising property taxes in Montana is a prime example.
 Through bonds and levies and biannual property tax assessments, a small amount here and there adds up to a whole lot.
-The increasing cost of property taxes is an issue we must address.
+The increasing cost of property taxes leads to increased costs in rent.
+The state legislature has control over only a small portion of property taxes collected, but we are still pursuing legislative measures to slow the property tax burden.

 Business and Entrepreneurship